Yellow Fingernails: Signs, Vitamin Deficiencies, and Effective Remedies

 • /

-If you have yellow fingernails, it’s important to figure out the underlying cause so that you can treat it effectively.
+If you have yellow fingernails, it’s important to determine the underlying cause so that you can treat them effectively.

-Sometimes, yellowing of the nails can be a sign of a more serious condition, such as liver disease or diabetes.
+Sometimes, nail yellowing can be a sign of a more serious condition, such as liver disease or diabetes.

-If you’re experiencing other symptoms along with yellow nails, be sure to see a doctor right away.
+If you’re experiencing other symptoms along with yellow nails, see a doctor immediately.

-Yellow nails can also be caused by a fungal infection.
-If you have yellow nails and you notice that your nails are thickened, brittle, or ragged, it’s likely that you have a nail fungus.
+A fungal infection can also cause yellow nails.
+If you have yellow nails and you notice that your nails are thickened, brittle, or ragged, you likely have a nail fungus.

 Fungal infections of the nails are usually treated with oral antifungal medication.

-If you have yellow nails and you’re not sure what the cause is, be sure to see a doctor so that they can rule out any serious underlying conditions.
+If you have yellow nails and you’re not sure what the cause is, be sure to see a doctor so that they can rule out any severe underlying conditions.

-Themain ingredient in self-tanning lotion is called DHA.
-It reacts with the amino acids in dead skin cells to create a brownish tint – aka your fake tan.
+The main ingredient in self-tanning lotion is DHA.
+It reacts with the amino acids in dead skin cells to create a brownish tint—aka your fake tan.

-If you have applied too much around your cuticles, this will result in darker yellow staining on your nails.
-To avoid this, simply wear gloves when applying self-tanner!
+If you apply too much around your cuticles, your nails will have darker yellow staining.
+To avoid this, wear gloves when applying self-tanner!

-If you’ve already got yellow nails from self-tanner, don’t worry – it’s not permanent and will eventually fade on its own.
+If you’ve already got yellow nails from self-tanner, don’t worry – it’s not permanent and will eventually fade.
 In the meantime, try using a nail polish remover to lighten the stained area.

 What causes yellow nails?